-Teenage dating abuse
+Teenage dating violence

 Teenagers-no longer children, but not yet adults-begin to form their first romantic relationships.
-Yet without an understanding of healthy and unhealthy behaviors in dating relationships, teens are especially susceptible to becoming targets of dating abuse.
-Consider this: nearly one out of five teenage girls who have been in a relationship said a boyfriend had threatened violence or self-harm when presented with a break up1, and one in three teenagers report knowing a friend or peer who has been hit, punched, kicked, slapped, choked, or physically hurt by a dating partner.2
+Yet without an understanding of healthy and unhealthy behaviors in dating relationships, teens are especially susceptible to becoming trapped in a cycle of dating violence.
+Consider this: nearly one out of five teenage girls who have been in a relationship said a boyfriend had threatened violence or self-harm when presented with a break up, and one in three teenagers report knowing a friend or peer who has been hit, punched, kicked, slapped, choked, or physically hurt by a dating partner.

-Defined as a pattern of physically, sexually, verbally, and/or emotionally abusive behavior in a dating relationship, dating abuse takes many forms.
+Defined as a pattern of physically, sexually, verbally, and/or emotionally abusive behavior in a dating relationship, dating violence takes many forms.
 It ranges from punching, slapping, pushing, and grabbing to rape and murder-from threats of violence, verbal attacks, and other forms of intimidation to extreme jealousy, possessiveness, and controlling behavior.

-Dating abuse and domestic violence are typically not one-time incidents, but a pattern of abusive behaviors over time that causes fear and/or harm.
+Dating violence and domestic violence are typically not one-time incidents, but a pattern of abusive behaviors over time that causes harm and/or fear.
 As the pattern continues, the abuser uses emotional manipulation and/or physical domination to gain control and power over his or her partner.

-Teen dating abuse does not discriminate.
+Teen dating violence does not discriminate.
 It affects young people of all races, religions, and cultures, regardless of how much money they have or what neighborhood they live in.
-While the vast majority of abusers are male and most targets (also known as victims or survivors) are female, females can be abusers and males can be targets of dating abuse and violence.
-Abuse in relationships can be a difficult topic for anyone to talk about, especially boys.
+While the vast majority of abusers are male and most targets (also known as victims or survivors) are female, females can be abusers and males can be targets of dating violence.
+Violence in relationships can be a difficult topic for anyone to talk about, especially boys.
 Because it has traditionally been considered a "women's issue," many boys feel as if they have no positive, proactive way to help stop it.
-However, it is important for both men and women to get involved in preventing abuse and to have a better understanding of the resources available to those who experience such abuse.
+However, it is important for both men and women to get involved in preventing violence.